Skip to content

 Andrewhinney Hill — common questions

-Andrewhinney Hill is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 555m of ascent and takes most walkers 3-6 hours.
-Terrain: Steep initial slope onto the ridge, then easy grass for the rest of the way.
+Andrewhinney Hill carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 13km, 555m of ascent and a 3-6 hour day on the standard route.
+Underfoot: Steep initial slope onto the ridge, then easy grass for the rest of the way.

 Where do I park for Andrewhinney Hill?